History of slavery in Louisiana: Spanish rule (1763-1803)

 Alejandro O'Reilly re-established Spanish rule in 1768, and issued a decree on December 7, 1769, which banned the trade of Native American slaves.
-Although there was no movement toward abolition of the African slave trade, Spanish rule introduced a new law called coartación, which allowed slaves to buy their freedom and that of other slaves.
+The wording of his decree banning trade of enslaved indigenous people, however, did not require slaveholders to free enslaved Native Americans or their enslaved descendants.
+There was no movement toward abolition of the African slave trade, and by the 1773 census enslavers began reporting holding "part-Indian negro" slaves and thus ensuring they could remain enslaved.

+The introduction of the Spanish practice of coartación, which allowed enslaved people to buy their freedom and that of other slaves, was opposed by Governor Bernardo de Gálvez and, because of long-standing prohibitions limiting their ability to accumulate wealth, enslaved people were unlikely to be able to purchase their freedom.
+Spanish laws also gave enslaved people some access to the courts to enforce their rights.

 Spain also shipped Romani slaves to Louisiana.

 A group of maroons led by Jean Saint Malo resisted re-enslavement from their base in the swamps east of New Orleans between 1780 and 1784.

 Two attempted slave rebellions took place in Pointe Coupée Parish during Spanish rule in 1790s, the Pointe Coupée Slave Conspiracy of 1791 and the Pointe Coupée Slave Conspiracy of 1795, which led to the suspension of the slave trade and a public debate among planters and the Spanish authorities about proper slave management.